paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Using `AudioClips` wherever you have sound effects will make your game sound a lot more lively.
 You could also consider making similar assets for visual effects or animations.

 ## Editing Custom Assets
+Serialised fields can be edited in the Unity Inspector just as you would a MonoBehaviour attached to a game object.
+Unlike a scriptable object, custom assets unload when play mode completes.
+In this way, they behave more like MonoBehaviours.
+There is a reason for this madness.
+In the Unity editor, scriptable objects remain loaded and only reload if the backing code or asset changes on disk.
+If we don't reset on leaving play mode, changed data from one run lives to the next.

 ## Custom Assets as Resources
 ## Custom Assets as Event Sources
 ## Custom Assets as Event Listeners